An American Tail: The Mystery of the Night Monster: Release

 Universal Studios Home Video released this fourth installment on VHS in North America on July 25, 2000.
-Then, it was released on DVD in 2004, with a sing-along version of "Creature de la Nuit" as a bonus feature.
+The film was later released on DVD in 2004, with a sing-along version of "Creature de la Nuit" as a bonus feature.
 It was combined with three other films on June 13, 2017.

 Overseas

 Before the North American release, it first premiered in Germany in December 1999.
 Then it was released in the United Kingdom on March 6, 2000.
 It was also released on November 2, 2004 in Australia, January 5, 2005 in Spain, June 23, 2005 in Japan, October 5, 2005 in Italy, October 31, 2005 in Russia and February 3, 2006 in France.

 Reception

 David Parkinson of Radio Times rated it 2/5 stars and criticized the film's ethnic stereotyping.
 Parkinson concluded: "But, apart from a couple of imaginatively eerie dream sequences, there's little here to hold the attention of even the least discriminating youngster".
-Michael Scheinfeld of Common Sense Media, gave it positive reviews compared to the previous installment, describing it as "a mystery with spunk, courage, and heart", since this movie encourages the children how to overcome their fears.
+Michael Scheinfeld of Common Sense Media, gave it positive reviews compared to the previous installment, describing it as "a mystery with spunk, courage, and heart", since this film encourages the children how to overcome their fears.
 Felix Vasquez Jr. called it "a nice diversion and mediocre finale to the animated series".